Zakee Wadood

-Zakee Wadood (born October 14, 1981) is an American professional basketball player.
-After graduating from East Tennessee State University (ETSU) in 2004, Wadood has played in leagues in Finland, Spain and Luxembourg.
+Zakee Wadood (born October 14, 1981) is an American former professional basketball player.
+After graduating from East Tennessee State University (ETSU) in 2004, Wadood played in leagues in Finland, Spain and Luxembourg.

 Playing career

 High school

 Wadood attended Lonoke High School in Lonoke, Arkansas between 1996–97 and 1999–2000.
 During his senior season he was the team captain and averaged 20.6 points, 10.0 rebounds and 4.5 blocks per game.
 He guided the school to their second consecutive state championship.
 For his prep career, Wadood was a three-time all-conference, two-time all-region, two-time all-state and one-time All-Arkansas team (which is different from "all-state").
 He also played football for Lonoke High School.

 College

 During Wadood's four-year career playing for the ETSU Buccaneers between 2000–01 and 2003–04, he scored 1,382 career points.
 He also grabbed 822 rebounds, 246 steals and had 182 blocks.
 In his sophomore and junior seasons, the Southern Conference (SoCon) media voted him as a second team all-conference performer.
 In all three of his final seasons, the SoCon coaches chose him to their all-conference team, and in his final two years he was named to the All-SoCon tournament Team.
 Those two years, Wadood finished second and fourth, respectively, in steals per game in all of NCAA Division I. The Buccaneers also qualified for the NCAA tournament in his junior and senior seasons as well.
 After Wadood led ETSU to both SoCon regular and conference tournament championships in 2003–04 behind his season averages of 14.8 points, 8.0 rebounds, 2.8 steals and 2.8 blocks per game, he was chosen as the consensus SoCon Player of the Year.
 The Associated Press also named him an honorable mention All-American.